jeuneseven/iOS-Interview-Questions/README.md

 ## What's the difference between @Bindable and @Binding?

 ### @Binding (The Classic Bridge)
 @Binding is used when a child view needs to read and write a value that is owned by a parent view.
-It doesn’t store the data itself; it just points back to the original source.
+It doesn't store the data itself; it just points back to the original source.

 Used for: Simple data types (Strings, Bools, Ints) or passing a specific property.